NeonChrome93/SQL/README.md

 # SQL
-All SQL Solutions from Codewers
+All SQL Solutions from Codewars